-Incremental development and testing are helpful.
-For example, a test for the correctness of a translation of an expression e need not (and should not) test for the correctness of the translations of subexpressions of e.
+Incremental testing can be helpful.
+For example, a test for the correctness of a translation of an expression e need not test translations of subexpressions of e.

 2 Design overview document

 We expect your group to submit an overview document.
 The Overview Document Specification outlines our expectations.